 If you are prescribed medical leave that is not connected to a long-term condition (illness, accident, etc.), you will be eligible for 360 days of benefits over a period of 3 years (90 days for medically prescribed part-time employment), as for salaried workers under the general scheme.

-Your care will be covered by the approved organization you chose when you created your business, according to the following reimbursement rates:
+Your care will be covered by the approved organization you chose when you created your business -or by the local CPAM where you reside if you are a new self-employed worker- according to the following reimbursement rates:

 NB: the rates below apply to statutory fees, meaning with no surcharge.